Yoga and Work - Balancing Mind and Body by Bealisa Sydlik

 The balance poses in Yoga are the most difficult and frustrating for my students.
 The proposition of maintaining a personal center of gravity between the competing poles of energy manifested by the body is strange to them.
 Frankly, we are used to being buffeted by circumstances.
 I view the balance poses as psychophysical templates capable of educating us about the nature and causes of all balances and imbalances, personal and societal.
 A workplace peopled by individuals who are not deceiving themselves or ignorant about the principle of "balance" cannot help but bring "justice" to everything they do and all with whom they deal.

-"Only when you are extremely soft and pliable, can you be extremely hard
+Flexibility and Openness "Only when you are extremely soft and pliable, can you be extremely hard and strong." —Zen Proverb

 Many people come to Yoga for the "stretching," hoping it will "loosen them up," make them "more flexible."
 We all have an instinctive need to flex, lengthen and loosen up our muscles; we breathe more deeply and have more energy after we stretch.